 The plane was apparently attempting to land at Craig Field in Selma.
 Authorities haven’t said whether the pilot indicated to air traffic controllers what was wrong with the plane.
 The National Transportation Safety Board (NTSB) will lead an investigation of the crash.

 Cmdr.
-Fuller was the former Commanding Officer of the “Sabrehawks” of Training Squadron (VT) 86, which trains some of the top combat-quality naval flight officers in the world.
-The level of training and experience both pilots had indicates it is unlikely that pilot error played a role in the crash.
+Fuller was the former Commanding Officer of the “Sabrehawks” of Training Squadron (VT) 86, which trains some of the world’s top combat-quality naval flight officers.
+The training and experience of both pilots had indicated it is unlikely that pilot error played a role in the crash.

 A storm system associated with Tropical Storm Cristobal moved through the area on Wednesday, but it’s unknown if those conditions contributed in some way to the crash.
 NTSB investigators will also look into whether the airplane had mechanical or maintenance problems.

 Beasley Allen lawyer Mike Andrews focuses much of his practice on aviation litigation.
 He said, “Any loss of life is a tragedy, but the loss of such experienced aviators and servicemen is truly tragic and raises serious questions about the cause of this crash.
-Preliminary reports indicated that this plane may have refueled at the Selma airfield.
-However, later reports indicate that the plane was actually on a direct flight to Pensacola when it suffered catastrophic engine trouble in-flight and was unable to make it to Selma before it crashed.
-We are continuing to learn more as this investigation proceeds and our hearts are certainly with the families of these two men.”
+Preliminary reports indicated that this plane might have refueled at the Selma airfield.
+However, later reports indicate that the plane was actually on a direct flight to Pensacola when it suffered catastrophic engine trouble in-flight and could not make it to Selma before it crashed.
+We are continuing to learn more as this investigation proceeds, and our hearts are certainly with the families of these two men.”